Michael-1171913/Graphics-Cel-Shading-Final-Project/README.md

 git pull
 ```

-For example, to create a new branch 'my-branch-name' and go to it
+For example, to create a new branch 'name-of-your-branch-here' and go to it
 ```
-git checkout -b my-branch-name
+git checkout -b name-of-your-branch-here
 ```

 In git bash to the left of your cursor it'll show you what branch you're on, ex.
 ```
-michael.leonard@JOYCE101-06 MINGW64 /c/Users/michael.leonard/Desktop/Graphics Cel Shading Final Project (main)
+michael.leonard@JOYCE101-06 MINGW64 /c/Users/michael.leonard/Desktop/Graphics Cel Shading Final Project (name-of-your-branch-here)
                                                                                                           ^
                                                                                                           |
 ```